junj0619/JS-OOP/Section: 2 Object.md

 ```

 ## 4- Constructor Function ##
-1.Constructor function using Upper Case as function name
+1) Constructor function using Upper Case as function name
-2.Constructor function don't use return keyword
+2) Constructor function don't use return keyword
-3.Use this keyword to assign property
+3) Use this keyword to assign property
-4.Use new keyword for creating object by using Constructor Function
+4) Use new keyword for creating object by using Constructor Function

 **What happen when use new keyword to create an object?**
-1.An empty object will be create first
+1) An empty object will be create first
-2.Point all this. properties and methods to this empty object
+2) Point all this. properties and methods to this empty object
-3.Return the object from this function
+3) Return the object from this function
 ```javascript
 function Circle(radius) {
     this.radius = radius,